durodeco: dunham robinson design collective

 Rachel Robinson, AIA

-Rachel holds an undergraduate degree from the University of Virginia School of Architecture and a Master in Architecture degree from Harvard Graduate School of Design.
-She also studied drawing in Vicenza, Italy, where she was inspired by the work of Carlo Scarpa and his meticulous attention to materiality.
-The interplay between new and old are themes that still resonate in her own work.
-Now a licensed architect working in New York, she has experience in residential, cultural, and hospitality projects.
-Rachel continues to draw inspiration from New York City and its unique architectural character.
+Rachel holds an undergraduate degree from the University of Virginia School of Architecture and a Master in Architecture degree from Harvard University Graduate School of Design.
+She also studied drawing in Vicenza, Italy, where she was inspired by the work of Carlo Scarpa and his meticulous attention to the interface between historic architecture and contemporary design.
+The interplay between new and old is a theme that often appears in her own work.
+A licensed architect working in New York, she has experience in residential, cultural, and hospitality projects at firms including Toshiko Mori Architect, Selldorf Architects, and Rockwell Group.

 Michael Dunham, P.E.

 Michael grew up in Denver, Colorado and attended Colorado State University where he received his Bachelor of Science in Civil Engineering.
 In 2005, he moved to New York City to pursue a Master of Science degree in Structural Engineering at Columbia University.
-He has been a structural engineer in the facade and lightweight structures industry for 11 years and has worked on projects ranging from cable-supported glass walls at One World Trade Center in New York, to "The Wingtip Bridge" - a 582-ft span pedestrian bridge in the mountains of West Virginia, to the new airport planned for Mexico City.
+He has been a structural engineer in the facade and lightweight structures industry for 12 years and has worked on projects ranging from cable-supported glass walls at One World Trade Center in New York, to "The Wingtip Bridge" - a 582-ft span pedestrian bridge in the mountains of West Virginia.